 SCIS is constantly looking to improve the relevance and quality of SCIS Data for schools across the world.
 If you have any suggestions for improvements, please feel free to contact us.
 We love feedback.

-SCIS is a business unit of Education Services Australia wishes to acknowledge the Kulin Nation, Traditional Custodians of the land on which our offices are located, and pay our respects to Elders past, present and emerging.
-We also acknowledge the Traditional Owners of the lands across Australia, their Elders, Ancestors, cultures and heritage.
+SCIS is a business unit of Education Services Australia (ESA).
+ESA acknowledges the Eastern Kulin Nation, Traditional Custodians of the land on which our head office stands, and pays our respects to Elders past and present.
+We recognise the Traditional Custodians of Country across Australia and their continuing connection and contribution to lands, waters, communities and learning.